fwolfst/aoc/2021/README.md

 Part 2 did not add very much to the table.

+## Puzzle Day V

+The fear of searching the algorithms from my Computer Graphic classes of how to figure out which pixels are hit "how much" by a line was luckily without reason.
+Stumbled over the regex-fu.

+### Part 2

+The diagonals hit me twice: 1) because descending ranges are empty in ruby 2) because even with diagonals, there are 4 variants of "directions" of lines and I chose to implement a step-wise-along-the-line-approach.

 # The Takeaways/Learned-Agains

 Should look at these again before next years puzzling.